Home » RECIPES » Pie Crust Cookies (Pie Crust Chips)

 This is a short, abbreviated summary of the steps.
 The recipe card below will have more details.

 1. Prep and roll out pie dough or scraps.
 It should be an 1/8 inch to 1/4 inch thick.
+If you are using homemade pie dough you will want to do this on a lightly floured surface.

 2. Cut out cookie shapes using cookie cutters or chip shapes using a pizza cutter or knife.